Vaishnavipawaskar/delta-demo/README.md

 # delta-demo
-Thise is a Demo for Git &amp; Github class
+Thise is a Demo for Git &amp; Github class.